RedMawVFX/redmaw-tg-toolkit/scripts/tg-find-nodes-in-project/README.md

 Download this repository via “git clone [repository url]” <br>
 Terragen 4 should be running when you run this script. <br>

-In this repository you’ll find two Python scripts, which are identical except for their file extensions.
-The file ending in .PY will open a command window when run, while the file ending in .PYW will not.
-I recommend using the file with the .PYW extension when the script is run or called from an external file or controller device like a Tourbox.

 ### Usage
 When the script is executed the UI will present a list of all the nodes at the root level of the project.
 You can refine the items displayed in the list by entering text in the “<b>Search pattern</b>” field, or click on the “<b>Clear</b>” button to clear the search pattern and display all the nodes.
 The “<b>Refresh</b>” button updates the list with the current nodes in the project.